onyourmarks-agency/oym-webpack-boilerplate/README.md

 <div class="js-hamburger"></div>
 ```

+There is a querySelector (.expanded-navigation) for the navigation that wil be targeted when the hamburger become to active.
+Make sure to change this to the correct class, id, data-attribute etc.

+<div class="js-hamburger"></div>

 ## Scrollable
 Use this markup as a start for a scrollable element.
 Make sure the items have a height and a width, and don't forget to set these dimensions in the javascript as well.